hippogriffin/woabelfast_summer_training/Terraform/Readme.md

 ##### Exercise	3.
 Use remote state files

   * Create a new folder and setup a Terraform remote state backend
-  * Re-create the VPC, Subnets and Security Group again, this time using modules.
+  * Re-create the VPC, Security Group and Instance again, this time using modules.
     * available online: https://registry.terraform.io/browse

 ##### Exercise	4.
 Testing remote state